 Impacts on Mental Health

-There are also successful nature programs to help people who suffer from PTSD (post-traumatic stress disorder) and ADHD (attention deficit hyperactivity disorder).
-Outward Bound did a study on a therapeutic adventure program showing the improvement of 9-19 percent of participating veterans who had PTSD.
-The author of The Nature Fix, Florence Williams, also includes a discussion about ADHD programs with diagnoses of 6.4 million kids, and half of them are taking medication for the issue.
+There are also successful nature programs to help people with PTSD (post-traumatic stress disorder) and ADHD (attention deficit hyperactivity disorder).
+Outward Bound studied a therapeutic adventure program showing the improvement of 9-19 percent of participating veterans who had PTSD.
+The author of The Nature Fix, Florence Williams, also discusses ADHD programs with diagnoses of 6.4 million kids, and half of them are taking medication for the issue.

 Isn’t it about time that more therapists, doctors, teachers, and parents prescribe getting outdoors more often?